How to use open circuit transformer

 Once the voltage in this winding is limited, the voltage in the other windings always follows the turn ratio and voltage ratio rule.
 Even if no load across the winding.

 The first winding in the secondary in Figure 3 has no load across it.
-But as the voltage is limited in this open winding as per the turn ratio and voltage ratio formula.
+But as the voltage is limited in this open winding, as per the turn ratio and voltage ratio formula.
 So no over-voltage will come.

 In fact, a small voltage control in one winding with fewer turns can control the high voltage across another winding with more turns.